andeewarren/BookNook-library/README.md

 <!-- Features -->
 ### :dart: Features

-- Add books with author, title, genre, cover image and whether you've read it
+- Include genre and whether the book has been read
 - See books marked as "to be read"

 <!-- Color Reference -->